- First Selectman

 Mike Makuch for First Selectman

-Mike is a lifelong resident of Willington, and he is well-known for his leadership, with a record of service that is unmatched.
-Mike has been a WFD officer for 44 years, he is a former Selectman, BOF Chairman, SBC Chairman, retired deputy fire chief, and current full-time fire marshal.
+Mike is a lifelong resident of Willington, and he is well known for his leadership, with a record of service that is unmatched.
+Mike has been a Willington Hill Fire Department officer for 44 years, he is a former Selectman, Board of Finance Chairman, School Building Committee Chairman, retired UConn Deputy Fire Chief, and current full-time Fire Marshal.
+On a personal note, Mike is married and has children attending Willington public schools.
 Mike is the right person for Willington and the challenges we face.

 Andy Marco for Selectman